JZ Capital Partners Ltd - PDMR Dealings

 - Price at which the Ordinary Shares were redeemed:US$4.08 per Ordinary Share

-Following the compulsory redemption, James Jordan beneficially holds a total of 34,174 Ordinary Shares in the Company.
+Following the compulsory redemption, Ashley Paxton and Alexandra Paxton beneficially holds a total of 21,400 Ordinary Shares in the Company.

 Enquiries: